Neural Scaling Laws for Learning-based Identification of Nonlinear Systems: Neural scaling laws gfor system identification

-NSLs quantify the intuitive dependence between the model validation error given by the $\operatorname{nMAE}$ metric \eqref{eq:score_MAE} or the $\operatorname{nMSE}$ metric \eqref{eq:score_MSE} and the used \emph{resources} $r>0$, where $r$ represents either the \emph{size of the dataset} $d$, the \emph{model parameters} $p$, or the \emph{compute used during training}~$c$ in $\operatorname{flops}$.
+NSLs quantify the intuitive dependence between the model validation error given by the $\operatorname{nMAE}$ metric \eqref{eq:score_MAE} or the $\operatorname{nMSE}$ metric \eqref{eq:score_MSE} and the used \textit{resources} $r>0$, where $r$ represents either the \textit{size of the dataset} $d$, the \textit{model parameters} $p$, or the \textit{compute used during training}~$c$ in $\operatorname{flops}$.

 We will now give a definition of NSL that is tailored to our application to system identification.
 To derive NSL we select one of the resources $r$ (data, compute or model size) and vary over this resource and the remaining training parameters.
-For the resource $r$ and each such parameter configuration, we perform a training run for the model and compute the validation error $e$ of the learned model based on \eqref{eq:score_MAE} or \eqref{eq:score_MSE}.
-By repeating the training runs for different resources $r_i$ and collecting the resulting validation errors $e_i$ leads to a set of \emph{outcomes} $O=\{(r_1,e_1),(r_2,e_2),\ldots,(r_J,e_J)\}$ in~$\mathbb{R}_+^2$.
-Note that in the set of outcomes we neglect the dependence on the other training parameters.
-For example, if the resource $r$ represents the size of the data set, then two points $(r_i,e_i)$ and $(r_j,e_j)$ which are close in~$\mathbb{R}^2$ can result from quite different computing resources and model sizes.
+For the resource $r$ and each such parameter configuration, we perform a training run for the model and compute the validation error $e$ of the learned model based on \eqref{eq:score_MAE} or~\eqref{eq:score_MSE}. {Repeating the training runs for each resource $r_i$ and recording the corresponding validation errors $e_i$ produces} to a set of \textit{outcomes} $O=\{(r_1,e_1),(r_2,e_2),\ldots,(r_J,e_J)\}$ in~$\mathbb{R}_+^2$.

-For the approximation of NSL, we assume that without restriction the entries of $O$ are ordered with respect to the size of the resources, i.e.\ $r_1\leq r_2\leq\ldots\leq r_J$ and we define the \emph{lower envelope} $E: [r_1, r_J] \to[0,\infty)$ given by
+For the approximation of NSL, we assume that without restriction the entries of $O$ are ordered with respect to the size of the resources, i.e.\ $r_1\leq r_2\leq\ldots\leq r_J$ and we define the \textit{lower envelope} ${E_O}: [r_1, r_J] \to[0,\infty)$ given by

+{which constitutes a lower bound on the observed errors $e_i$ among all pairs of outcomes $(r_i,e_i)$ that require not more than $r$ resources.}